Wonik-Studios/HashAxe/README.md

 hashaxe traverse <Search path>
 ```

-The number of files completed will be said in the output during the process.
+The number of files completed will be logged in the output during the process.
 Completion may take a while based on the average size of files and the number of files in the search path.
-For verbose logging, you can use the `-V` option on the traverse command.
+For verbose logging (outputs useful information, but slower), you can use the `-V` option on the traverse command.

+When running Hashaxe with these hashsets on a Windows 10 liquidated computer, several files were found that matched with the hashes of malware when the search path was set to the downloads folder.
+Even with 1,392 files with an average file size of 493MB, Hashaxe only took 4 minutes to complete the scan.

+Comparing hashes of files is a principal that most anitiviruses use.
+Hashaxe allows you to run this process indepenently from any paid antivirus software, while also being usable for much more use cases.

 # Installation